125 Ways to Earn All Your Income Doing Music Only

 Earlier I covered working as a tour manager or as an employee in a company specialized in organizing band tours.

-To make this work, it helps to pick the brains of musician in other bands who set up their own tours.
+To make this work, it helps to pick the brains of musicians in other bands who set up their own tours.

 They can give you tons of valuable information.